Uncle Leo’s Brewery Prepares for a Newcomer

 -Karl Whiffen, Uncle Leo’s Brewery Co-Owner

-They are also hoping to add a patio, so thirsty Nova Scotians and Travelers can stop in for a beer during the busy summer months.
-We look forward to trying them out here in Western Canada real soon.
+Uncle Leo’s Brewery is also planning to add a patio to their brewery, so thirsty Nova Scotians and travelers can stop in for a beer during the busy summer months.

 Carpe Beerum (seize the beer!) – 10 Ways To Be A Beer Festival Ninja